 Some improvement can be noticed right away after blepharoplasty, despite swelling and bruising.
 However, the rejuvenation achieved becomes more apparent as the weeks pass and swelling continues to subside.
 Swelling continues to improve over weeks to months with most of the then noticeable swelling going down in the first 2-4 weeks.

-How Long Will My Eyelid Surgery Results Last?
+How Long Will The Results Of My Eyelid Surgery Last?

 The results of upper and lower blepharoplasty should last indefinitely.
 As aging continues, the skin on the eyelids will once again change.
 Age also affects the brow position.
 A drooping brow can create heaviness in the upper eyelids.
 This can be corrected with a brow lift if needed.
 In most cases, blepharoplasty is a one-time procedure.